MichaelELeonard/CryptoClustering/README.md

 <img src="Readme Pics/Compare Pic 1.png" width="1000" height="300">

-The two scatter plots produced results with shared commonalities and exposed some differences.
-In the image below, clusters zero (blue) and cluster two (gold) produced similar results in both graphs.
+The two scatter plots produced mixed results showing commonalities and exposed some differences.
+In the images below, clusters zero (blue) and cluster two (gold) produced similar results in both graphs.
 Both clusters maintained a consistent range on the X and Y axis, and both produced a small amount of overlap between the two clusters.
 The differences between the two scatterplots can be seen in clusters one (red) and cluster three (green).
 In the K-Means Scatter Plot cluster one (red) is located near cluster zero (blue), while cluster three (green) is located far to the left of the main cluster.
 In the PCA Scatter plot cluster one(red) has changed locations placing it up and to the right of the main cluster.
-Another difference can be seen in the relocation of cluster three (green).
-In the K-Means Scatter Plot cluster three (green) was far to the left of the main cluster, whereas in the PCA Scatter plot, cluster three (green) is located to the right of the main cluster.
+In the K-Means Scatter plot cluster three (green) was located to the left of the main cluster, whereas in the PCA Scatter plot, cluster three (green) is located far to the right of the main cluster.
 One potential cause for these changes may be due to the 10.5% loss of variance that occurred during the PCA process.
-It is also notable that cluster one (red) and cluster three (green) both composed of only one node in the plot, so a smaller sample may make the clusters susceptible to wider result fluctuations.
+It is also notable that cluster one (red) and cluster three (green) are both composed of only one node in the plot representing a smaller cluster size which may be more susceptible to wider result fluctuations.

 <br>
 <img src="Readme Pics/Compare Pic 2.png" width="1000" height="300">